JuliusNixi/Boggle/README.md

 Apple clang version 15.0.0 (clang-1500.1.0.2.5)\
 Target: arm64-apple-darwin23.2.0

-## Compiling
+# Compiling
 Enter in the Src\ directory and use:
 - make -> To compile all.
-- make execs -> To compile all and then run the server.
+- IP=localhost PORT=8080 make execs -> To compile all and then run the server, with localhost and 8080 as args.
-- make execc -> To compile all and then run the client.
+- IP=localhost PORT=8080 make execc -> To compile all and then run the client, with localhost and 8080 as args.
 - make tests -> To compile all and then run the tests.